volnyvolnyvolny/agent_map/README.md

 degree of parallelization can be tweaked using the `max_processes/3` function.
 The worker will die after about `10` ms of inactivity.

-`AgentMap` supports multi-key calls — operations on a group of keys.
+The `AgentMap` supports multi-key calls — operations made on a group of keys.
 See `AgentMap.Multi`.

 Basically, `AgentMap` can be used as a cache, memoization, computational framework and, sometimes, as a `GenServer` replacement.